 Alice’s research focuses on eighteenth- and nineteenth-century national music (traditional or folk music), the history of collecting, and musical instruments.
 Her wider interests include social and cultural history, particularly of eighteenth-century England, and she is associated with the Oxford Centre for Life Writing.
+Her Knowledge Exchange Fellowship involves a partnership with the English Folk Dance and Song Society (EFDSS) and relates to the eighteenth-century manuscript tunebooks held at the Vaughan Williams Memorial Library.
 At the Bate Collection she is responsible for the Anthony Baines Archive Project.

 Alice studied for her doctorate in the Music Faculty at Oxford from 2015-18, and holds an MSc in Material Anthropology and Museum Ethnography and a BA in Modern History, both also from the University of Oxford.
 Her doctoral project focused on the life and collection of J. B. Malchair (1730-1812), who collected ‘national music’ in Oxford from 1760-1795.
 As well as the collecting of music, this research encompasses the work of William Crotch, Malchair’s artwork, and networks of musical friendship in eighteenth-century Oxford.
 Prior to studying for her DPhil, Alice worked at several museums and collections, including the Horniman Museum (Forest Hill, London), the British Museum (London), and the Royal Military School of Music Museum (Twickenham).